Arjun (character)

 Arjun is a young fictional detective character of Bengali literature.
-He lives at Jalpaiguri in West Bengal The character was created by Samaresh Majumdar in 1983.
+He lives at Jalpaiguri in West Bengal.
+The character was created by Samaresh Majumdar in 1983.
 Arjun's mentor is retired official cop, Mr. Amal Shome.
-Although Arjun himself solves the cases but he works most of the time as an assistant of Shome.
+Although in first few stories, Arjun started as an assistant of Shome, later in the series, he started to solve cases independently as truth investigator.